The pageload explained

 What’s left

-What exactly is the pageload?
+What is the pageload?

 The pageload is generally a term for the weight of your Web site.
 This is made up of the following factors: